Introduction

 - Write a clean HTML structure

-- Build responsive layouts using CSS
+- Build responsive layouts using CSS and modern frameworks like Next.js and React

 - Understand both equally well